bsteed/ISWA/README.md

 <b><u>Step 1: Installation</u></b>

-Clone the repository, or simple download and unzip it to the directory of your choosing.
+Clone the repository, or simply download and unzip it to the directory of your choosing.

 <b><u>Step 2: Startup</u></b>